profm0r1arty/cybermoriarty/README.md

 # CyberMoriarty

-CyberMoriarty is an AI-driven pentesting tool designed to identify and exploit common vulnerabilities in target websites.
+CyberMoriarty is an AI-driven pentesting tool designed to identify and exploit vulnerabilities in target websites.
 It leverages machine learning and Metasploit to suggest and execute exploits, generating a detailed cybersecurity report.

 ## Features